Aaronnnpf/big-brummie-quiz/README.md

 ### Fixed bugs

-* Changed hero image to allow for a better contrast between color and image on top the page.
+* Changed hero image to allow for a better contrast between color and image at the top of the page.
 * The end of the quiz showed "wrong answer Try again" message when the quiz was over.
 * Hero image would zoom all the way in on smaller screen sizes.
 * The font size for the boxes was too big causing it to flow out of the answer boxes.